kerisic/count-sinatra-psql/README.md

 4. Run `rspec`

 # Questions to explore
-* What is the difference in behaviour between this app and one which there is no database?
+* What is the difference in behaviour between this app and one which there is [no database](https://github.com/tatsiana-makers/count-sinatra)?
-* Where are each of the three components of the MVC framework found in this application?
-Which of these components interacts with the database?
+* Which of the MVC components interacts with the database?
 * What parts of the code run when we run the app in our browser?
 You could test your assumption by adding `p` lines and checking that you see the output you expect.
 * What part of the code runs when we click the "Increment" button?
 * Can you add a "Decrement" button which decreases the count by 1 each time it is pressed?